 There are numerous drivers and intermediate outcomes leading to ultimate outcomes in a DRERIP analysis.
 Figure 8 provides an example where relationships of drivers, intermediate outcomes, and attributes are characterized through DLO chains leading to the ultimate outcomes of population viability and diversity.

 Figure 8.
-Restoration actions are directed to restore processes, stressors, and habitats to achieve desired outcome of enhanced native species population viability and diversity.
+Restoration actions are directed to restore ecosystem processes, reduce stressors, and enhance habitats to achieve desired outcome of enhanced native species population viability and diversity.